fossas/fossa-cli/README.md

 Set-ExecutionPolicy Bypass -Scope Process -Force; iex  ((New-Object System.Net.WebClient).DownloadString('https://raw.githubusercontent.com/fossas/fossa-cli/master/install-v1.ps1'))
 ```

-It is recommended, that you migrate to CLI 3.x.
-Please read [migration guide](./docs/differences-from-v1.md) for more details.
+It is recommended that you migrate to CLI 3.x.
+Please read the [migration guide](./docs/differences-from-v1.md) for more details.
 ## Getting Started

 ### Integrating your project with FOSSA